jojomi/io/docu/README.tpl.md

 {{ include "docu/hosts.gen" }}
 ```

-Now you can place an arbitrary number of files in `/etc/hosts.d` (create the directly like this: `mkdir /etc/hosts`).
+Now you can place an arbitrary number of files in `/etc/hosts.d` (create the directory like this: `mkdir /etc/hosts.d`).
 These files will be inlined as described in the template.
-The automatic comment makes sure that you always know which source file to edit if there is anything to be changed.
+The generated comment makes sure that you always know which source file to edit if there is anything to be changed.

 To update the hostsfile the system will use at `/etc/hosts`, run this: